NazarSpokeOfk/5-th-project/README.md

 1. Make sure that you have the React library installed on your PC.
 Here is the full instruction - <br/> https://create-react-app.dev/docs/getting-started/ <br/>
 2.make sure that you have the project hierarchy built correctly. <br/>
 3.you will need to create react-application, then go to the project directory in the terminal.
 See the instructions for creating in the first point. <br/>
-4.Then, run the web application, and start using it.
+4.Then, run the web application, and start using it.<br/>
+5.You should use **npm i sass** in your project

 **Optional Instructions**<br/>